xzackli/ReferenceImplementations.jl/README.md

 # Examples

-Calling `@slow` on an expression calls every function with a slow implementation in the nested sequence of calls for that expression.
+Calling `@slow` on an expression calls every method with a slow implementation in the nested sequence of calls for that expression.

 ```julia